AMSN Board of Directors

 Kristi has a variety of healthcare experience including clinical nursing in medical-surgical and cardiovascular settings, nursing education and professional development, advanced nursing practice as a clinical nurse specialist, and informatics management.

 Jacqueline has been a medical surgical nurse for 3 years after graduating from Hope College in 2017.
-She has specialized in pulmonary and gastrointestinal medicine at Mayo Clinic St. Mary's Hospital in Rochester MN and is a Certified Medical Surgical Registered Nurse (CMSRN) and is pursuing her Masters of Science in Nursing Education at Winona State University.
+She has specialized in pulmonary and gastrointestinal medicine at Mayo Clinic St. Mary's Hospital in Rochester MN, is a Certified Medical Surgical Registered Nurse (CMSRN®), and received her Masters of Science in Nursing Education from Winona State University.

 Jessica is the Medical-Surgical Services Director for Midland Memorial Hospital in Midland, Texas.
 Jessica earned her Doctorate of Nursing Practice from Texas Tech University Health Sciences Center.
 She possesses certifications in Professional Development, Medical Surgical Nursing, Nurse Manager Leader, and Executive Nursing Practice.
 Jessica is actively involved in numerous local and national boards.